clerickx/TheStage4Library/README.md

 ## How to install the stage4's

-**NOTE**: FROM MY TESTS SEEMS LIKE THE MEGA DOWNLOAD AT THE NEAR END/END FREEZED THE ENTIRE SYSTEM USING FIREFOX AND I TESTED IT WITH GOOGLE CHROME AND WAS FINE PLEASE USE GOOGLE CHROME/CHROMIUM FOR DOWNLOADING IF YOU GET SIMILAR FREEZES.

 Hello so i assume you downloaded the stage4 from the tags section i hope.

 Well then open the terminal where the file is and then mount the ROOT only to /mnt/gentoo then run mv stage4** /mnt/gentoo